themese/sportdash/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Project Structure
-I created 3 different folders to simulate 3 different environments, like a simple and redundant monolith.
+I created 3 different folders to simulate 3 different environments, like a simple monolith.
 Each folder could be on its own repo, in a well formed mono repo or in a properly configured monolith.

 ### db
 Contains a simple string array with the DB simulation.
 This is to simulate what was provided in the coding exercise.